A Muslim Woman on Dating, Relationships, and Marriage

 What I see, especially as I’m ‘dating’ again is men who through their actions say, “Give me what I want.
 Be what I want.”
 This is not a moment to bash on men.
 I’m sure men could say the same about women.
 I think this is a larger indicator of where we’re at as a society.

-Why Online Dating Apps Suck
+The Soul-lessness of Online Dating Apps

 So at a friend’s suggestion, I tried the swiping dating app called Bumble.
 It’s like Tinder but with a better reputation.
 He described people on Tinder as what’s left after the party is over and the lights are on.
 Bumble on the other hand is what’s up when everyone’s had their first couple of drinks.
 I tried it for about 5 days before breaking up with the app.
 It wasn’t for me and here’s why.